awslabs/seed-farmer/docs/guides/module-development.md

 Below is a sample template that is provided by the CLI.
 The `Parameters` section is populated with the input provided from the CLI when deploying.

 !!! warning
-    It DOES have a policy definition that is wide-open - you SHOULD CHANGE THIS - it is only a template!
+    The template does have a policy definition that is wide-open - you SHOULD CHANGE THIS - it is only a template!

 ```yaml
 AWSTemplateFormatVersion: 2010-09-09